markphip/devops/guide/PIPELINES.md

 Trigger Jenkins Build
 ---------------------
-Go back to the left-hand side and click on Jenkins.
+Go back to the left-hand side and click on **Jenkins**.
 Then drag the action named ***Build*** over to the Stage and drop it.
 I will explain the data to enter into the form in more detail, but it will look like this: